Using the Skupper CLI

 See Securing a service network using policies for information about creating granular policies for each cluster.

-Restricting access to services using network-policy
+Restricting access to services using a Kubernetes network policy

 By default, if you expose a service on the service network, that service is also accessible from other namespaces in the cluster.
 You can avoid this situation when creating a site using the --create-network-policy option.